ImpostorJD/CurriCompass_SC/README.md

 - Run the application.
 - Leave port, username, and host as default.
 - Setup your password.
-- install.
+- Install.

 #### Configure .env file
-- copy and paste .env.example in the same directory where it is located.
+- Copy and paste .env.example in the same directory where it is located.
-- rename the copied file as **.env**.
+- Rename the copied file as **.env**.
-- configure the key-value pairs to match your postgreSQL configuration (in most cases only the password is required).
+- Configure the key-value pairs to match your postgreSQL configuration (in most cases only the password is required).

 #### Run the Backend Client
 - cd into CurriCompassAPI
 ```shell
 cd ./CurriCompassAPI
 ```
-- run the initializer CLI command via
+- Run the initializer CLI command via

 ```shell
   php artisan app:init-db